 - FLAC with support for high-resolution streams (24-bit / 96 kHz)

 This model was discontinued in early 2019, shortly after the third-generation Chromecast was released.

-However, the Chromecast Audio still exists in spirit.
-The technology was integrated into the Google Home speakers and the third generation version.
+However, Chromecast Audio still exists in spirit.
+The technology was integrated into the Google Home speakers and the third-generation version.

 This one could cast video in 4K Ultra-High Definition with High Dynamic Range (HDR), which sounds like a big deal today.
-It also supported both Dolby Vision and HDR10+.
+It also supports both Dolby Vision and HDR10+.

 However, remember that 4K content was extremely limited back in 2016.

 The only apps that the Chromecast Ultra supported at the launch were Netflix and YouTube.
 Because of the never-ending feud with Amazon, Prime Video was notably absent.